paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-068-disaster-relief.md

 William J. Clinton.

 [Ex.
 Ord.
 No. 13138, § 3(c), Sept.
 30, 1999, 64 F.R.
-53880, formerly set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to Title 5, Government Organization and Employees, revoked “Section 5 and that part of section 6(f) of Executive Order 13010, as amended by section 3 of Executive Order 13025, Executive Order 13041, sections 1, 2, and that part of section 3 of Executive Order 13064, and Executive Order 13077, establishing the Advisory Committee to the President’s Commission on Critical Infrastructure Protection”.]
+53880, formerly set out as a note under [section 1013 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section1013&num=0&edition=prelim), Government Organization and Employees, revoked “Section 5 and that part of section 6(f) of Executive Order 13010, as amended by section 3 of Executive Order 13025, Executive Order 13041, sections 1, 2, and that part of section 3 of Executive Order 13064, and Executive Order 13077, establishing the Advisory Committee to the President’s Commission on Critical Infrastructure Protection”.]

 #### Executive Order No. 13130
 Ex.
 Ord.
 No. 13130, July 14, 1999, 64 F.R.
 38535, which established the National Infrastructure Assurance Council, was revoked by Ex.
 Ord.
 No. 13231, § 10(e)(iii), Oct.
 16, 2001, 66 F.R.
 53070, set out as a note under [section 121 of Title 6](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title6-section121&num=0&edition=prelim), Domestic Security.